A close-up of the bright red buds and flower of Calliandra haematocephala.

 Language Requirements No language requirements.

-Courses Required
+Required Courses

-• Two (2) seminar courses (at least one in BOTANY; see full list of seminars below)
+Two (2) seminar courses (at least one in BOTANY; see full list of seminars below).

-• Courses assigned by the Academic Advisory Committee and/or the student’s M.S. committee
+Courses assigned by the Academic Advisory Committee and/or the student’s MS committee.

-• Research credits (see full list of research courses below)
+See full list of research courses below.

 Each graduate student in botany selects one of the following pathways: